Do Go On - 127 - Escape From Colditz Castle

 Yes!

-He made another copy of a key to a door that would lead them to freedom, and after walking
+He made another copy of a key to a door that would lead them to freedom,

-through a courtyard at night with three other men dressed in dark clothing and not being spotted by patrolling guards which is amazing in itself.
-This spotlights, this
+and after walking through a courtyard at night with three other men dressed in dark clothing

-found he couldn't open it, spent an hour jiggling it, trying to get the key and then you know,
+He spent an hour jiggling it, trying to get the key,

-Never one to give up.
-He decided to take them into another place where he heard that there might be a storage seller.
+He decided to take them into another place where he heard that there might be a storage cellar.

-That initially he wasn't able to get through.
 He wasn't able to squeeze through it.

-So he took all these clothes off.
+So he took all his clothes off.

 Yes.